Use Board Templates

 What is a Board Template?

-Board templates are pre-configured Boards that come with ready-made queries and visualizations, providing valuable insights with minimal setup.
+Board Templates are pre-configured Boards that come with ready-made queries and visualizations, providing valuable insights with minimal set up.
 Use a template as starting point to create a Board.

 Templates are designed for specific use cases and built around industry best practices, ensuring effective configurations for tracking key metrics and visualizing data accurately.